Skip to content

 How do I stop motion sickness once it starts?

 Keep your head still, avoid looking at your phone or reading during turbulence, and try to look outside as much as possible.
-Sound therapy via the Dizzout app stops symptoms in under 90 seconds without medication.
+Sound therapy via the Dizzout app stops symptoms in about 90 seconds without medication.

 Related guides